Manoloon/CoopTPSGame/README.md

 # CoopTPSGame
 Third Person shooter Multiplayer Horde mode.

-Steam and Null Subsystem working. (steam using id480) Up to 4 players, each player have a distint color
+* Steam and Null Subsystem working. (steam using id480) Up to 4 players, each player have a distint color

-Main menu --
 Lobby stage -- working on it.
 Level block -- Waves .